akleemans/gameboy-wr-bot/README.md

 ## How it works

-Periodically (all 5 mins), all new runs for the GB platforms (see above) are fetched and checked if they are first place on their respective leaderboards.
+Periodically (every hour), all new runs for the GB platforms (see above) are fetched and checked if they are first place on their respective leaderboards.
 The run-ids are then cached so upon newer fetching, it's clear whether the run is already known or a new one.